 Peach Pound Cake

-Preheat oven to 325 degrees.
-Spray a 12 cup bundt pan with nonstick cooking spray and add a few tablespoons of all-purpose flour to pan, shake it around to coat well, and remove any tap out and threw away any excess.
+- Preheat oven to 325 degrees.
+Spray a 12 cup bundt pan with nonstick cooking spray and add a few tablespoons of all-purpose flour to pan, shake it around to coat well, then tap out and discard any excess.

 - Meanwhile, make the glaze: add powdered sugar to a medium bowl.
 Add milk or cream to powdered sugar, 1 tablespoon at a time as needed, mixing well after each addition, until you reach desired, pourable consistency.
 Pour over completely cooled cake.
 Let cake sit for the glaze to set, then serve.